Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ```js
 const requireAuth = require('../middleware/requireAuth')
 ```
-*at the top of the routes, thats so that the requireAuth can run first and protect the api/notes routes from unauth requests*
+*at the top of the routes, that's so that the requireAuth can run first and protect the api/notes routes from unauth requests*

 ### multerConfig.js (Optional)

-middleware for app to use storage
+middleware for the app to use storage

 ```js
 const multer = require('multer');